 In passing, hijacking is where one passer decides to change what pattern they are passing and their actions transitions their partner into a compatible pattern.
-One passer is making an active choice, the other is passively responding.
-All transitions involve changing how many clubs are being juggled locally by +/- 1 club (assuming the passive partner makes …
+Collectively these are also known as “programming” because you are programming your partner.
+Most people use programming and hijacking interchangeably.

 A rather difficult but rather nice 7 club siteswap.